joeyfromspace/restful-goose/README.md

 Yet another RESTful microservice generator for Mongoose with an emphasis on flexibility.
 This API uses the [JSON API spec](http://jsonapi.org/) and supports optional child models.

+# Version 1.3.0 Breaking Changes
+The constructor now is global, accepting an array of models instead of single models.
+This allows greater extensibility in the code and greatly simplifies implementation, forcing all APIs to conform to one common schema.

 ## Installation
 ```
 npm install restful-goose